Mrs Gamble and our school team went along to compete in the Gymnastics challenge...

 Keeping Safe- Children know and understand our anti bulling and E Safety rules.
 They learn through these curriculum areas, how the rules we and their parents set, keep them safe from harm.
 They also learn more deeply about these through our E Safety and Anti-Bullying weeks in school.
 All members of our school community sign up to our acceptable use policy and pledge to use the internet safely.

 Choices about learning- we encourage pupils to exercise their rights and make their own choices about how they learn and how they challenge themselves in class through silver star challenges.
+Pupils use Knowledge Organisers to make choices about their learning.

 Voting- pupils exercise their right to vote in class and in whole school polls regularly.
+Click to find outrlatest pupil survey.

 Wider curriculum opportunities- our pupils all have the freedom to choose to take part in wider curriculum opportunities such as music and sport at Newcroft.